 5. Marietta, OH

-Rounding out our list of the five most charming places to move to, we have the Ohio college town of Marietta – which records a very-reputable index score of 51.8.
+Rounding out our list of the five most charming places to move to is the Ohio college town of Marietta, which records a very reputable index score of 51.8.

-Which towns to consider for cost of living and work?
+Which towns to consider for the cost of living and work?

-Taking top spot as the best small, charming town when it comes to affordable cost of living and reliable work, we have Fish Creek, WI – despite ranking 128th overall!
+Fish Creek, WI, takes top spot as the best small, charming town for affordable cost of living and reliable work—despite ranking 128th overall!

 Which towns to consider for entertainment and amenities?